-NURSG 118 PHARMACOLOGY
+PHARMACOLOGY

 This course introduces the student to essential concepts in pharmacology for nursing practice.
 The course will focus on drug administration, legal issues, the major pharmacologic drug classes, practical information used in assessing patient response, medication side effects, and key patient education components.
-Prerequisite: Admission to the BSN program.
+Offered online only.

-NURSG 119 PATHOPHYSIOLOGY
+PATHOPHYSIOLOGY

 In this course the student explores the continuum of health from wellness to death.
 Emphasis is placed on the mechanisms by which disease occurs and/or body systems fail.
 Students will examine pathophysiologic phenomena occurring in diverse populations across the life span.
-Prerequisites: Physiology, and Microbiology
+Prerequisites: Physiology, and Microbiology.
+Offered online only.

-NURSG 120 MANAGING CARE OF THE ADULT AND CLINICAL INTEGRATION SEMINAR
+MANAGING CARE OF THE ADULT AND CLINICAL INTEGRATION SEMINAR

 Building upon the learner's previous knowledge, this course utilizes the nursing process to integrate theory with practice in promoting an individuals achievement of optimal health.
 Particular emphasis is placed upon the concept of wholeness, referring to the constant interactions of an individual's biological, emotional, sociocultural, spiritual, and environmental dimensions.
-Students will expand their knowledge of core competencies such as critical thinking, effective communication, ethics, diversity, professionalism, leadership, information management and an appreciation for the global environment in which health care is provided.
+Students will expand their knowledge of core competencies such as critical thinking, effective communication, ethics, diversity, professionalism, leadership, information management and an appreciation for the global environment in which healthcare is provided.
 The students will develop nursing psychomotor skills to provide competent and safe care in a variety of settings.
 Prerequisites: NURSG 137 or NURSG 138; NURSG 119; NURSG 125.
-Corequisite: NURSG 118.
+Corequisite: NURSG 111, NURSG 112.
 (2 units theory, 3 units clinical)

-NURSG 125 HEALTH ASSESSMENT I
+HEALTH ASSESSMENT I